project-asgard/DG-SparseGrid/Vlasov-Poisson-version2/README.md

  - The globa matrix is generated through looping over Hash Table
  - Insert the 1D index mapping to HashTable
  - Slow Version of GlobalMatrix_SG is updated in the slowversion foler

-# Reference matlab implementation of FK6D_PDE7

-This is a new test for Vlasov7, which has a true solution with fixed given E.

-### Run after cloning

-> runtests('fk6d_test_PDE7.m')